angular/angular/modules/angular2/docs/web_workers/web_workers.md

 they need to run outside the zone.

 ### Implementing and Using a Custom MessageBus
-**Note:** Implementing and using a Custom MessageBus is experimental and requires importing from private APIs.
+**Note:** Implementing and using a Custom MessageBus is experimental and the APIs may change.

 If you want to drive your application from something other than a WebWorker you can implement a custom message bus.
 Implementing a custom message bus just means creating a class that fulfills the API specified by the